emmo-repo/domain-electrochemistry/docs/userguide/chapter0_preface/ontology.rst

 For instance, reasoning systems are used in healthcare to determine potential drug interactions based on patient data and medical ontologies.
 Similarly, in battery science, reasoning can help identify optimal materials by linking experimental results with material properties and performance metrics.

-.. admonition:: *The One-Armed Person Thought Experiment*
+.. admonition:: Thought Experiment: The One-Armed Person

    Imagine we want to describe humans in an ontology.
 We might include some relationships like: